Food Spoilage Bacteria Reduction or Removal

 The microbial removal rating of a final membrane filter is related to the average cross-section of the microorganism it is being challenged with.

 Filters are Qualified Under Controlled Conditions with Model Organisms

-- A known number of microorganisms, in a solution, is pumped through a membrane filter.
+- A known number of microorganisms in a solution are pumped through a membrane filter.